The Most Scenic Spots on San Francisco’s New 17-Mile Crosstown Trail

 Looking to meander the many miles of the city’s most recent hiking route?
 Here’s where you can trade in the Bay’s quintessential trolleys and tech-company headquarters for some peace and quiet along the way.

 I live on San Francisco’s Nob Hill, smack-dab in the center of the action—where streetcars rumble past my window and the towering office buildings of the Financial District are less than a mile away.
-Since relocating from the Midwest, a couple things have struck me about this city: its walkability—despite the hills—and how readily its people embrace green space.
+Since relocating from the Midwest, a couple things have struck me about this city: its walkability—despite the hills—and how readily its people embrace green space and rooftop bars.

 The latest venture in combining these is the Crosstown Trail, a nearly 17-mile walking and biking route through San Francisco’s various parks and communities.
 Its southeasternmost trailhead lies in Candlestick Point State Recreation Area, extending diagonally across the city to Lands End, the scenic northwest point nestled between Ocean Beach and the Golden Gate Bridge.
 The trail, officially opened on June 2, includes both quiet corners—such as Little Hollywood, the Visitacion Valley Greenway, and Lobos Creek—as well as well-known landmarks, like the grand Golden Gate Park and the Moraga-16th Avenue tiled steps.

 Up for a challenge, I laced up my hiking boots and took a whack at completing the whole trail in one day.
 I started at 9 a.m. and ended at 4:30 p.m., heading south to north.
 It’s doable, but it’s a doozy.
 There are currently a few maps along the route to guide you in the right direction, with the Crosstown Trail Coalition planning to add more in the future.
-Currently, a virtual map is available on the Outerspatial app.
+Currently, a virtual map of the trail is available on a helpful hiking app called Outerspatial.
 It’s divided into five sections and includes downloadable step-by-step instructions.
 You can access the trailhead by public transit (the nearest stop is about a mile away from the trailhead), but it’s easier to use a ride-share company, such as Uber or Lyft.
 Whether you give the whole trail a go, or hike just part of it, make sure to hit these highlights.

 About an hour in, I made it to John McLaren Park.
 Dating from 1928, the park spans more than 300 acres and includes approximately seven miles of walking trails.
 Its name comes from the Scottish horticulturist, who was also known as the “grandfather of Golden Gate Park” for serving as its superintendent.
 The highest point sits at 515 feet, overlooking the park’s McNab Lake, Yosemite Marsh, redwood grove, and expansive meadows.
 On the north side of the park, catch an excellent view of downtown and the rolling hills covered in rows of houses.